RikJansenTU/FontysInternship/README.md

 **Approach**
 To be able to investigate as many different AI-related subjects as possible I decided, along with my mentor at TDE, to split the internship into three different projects.
 This way, I can explore a few different themes, applications, and types of technology so I get a good general impression of the state of generative AI and how it can be used to serve TDE.
 Another advantage of setting up the internship this way is that it offers a certain amount of flexibility.
 Developments in the field of AI are incredibly rapid, which means it's very much possible that some new and groundbreaking piece of technology gets released halfway through the internship.
-Having a few different projects planned, the details of the later ones not yet set in stone, allows me a certain degree of flexibility to potentially make use of new AI developments.
+Having a few different projects planned, with the details of the later ones not yet set in stone, allows me a certain degree of flexibility to potentially make use of new AI developments.

 **Research Questions**
-The following are the most important questions I want to answer over the course of the internship.
-The individual projects might have other, more specific, research questions attached; those will be listed in their respective chapters.
+The following are the most important questions I wanted to answer over the course of the internship.
+Every project allowed me to consider a few (but not necessarily all) of these, with some overlap.
+This way I could investigate every question from a few different angles, hopefully gaining more comprehensive insights.
+All of the details on my research, the methods used, and my conclusions, can be found in [this report]()
 - _How can I use generative AI to increase fan engagement?_
 This is the main research question I want to answer during my internship.
 Fan engagement is a broad concept in this context - it doesn't mean that everything I build will need to be used by sports fans directly, but it should serve them or improve their experience when interacting with TDE's products, which in turn will increase engagement.
 - _What different types of generative AI exist, and how can they be used in innovative new ways?_